 Under federal, state, and local law, the Authority's programs are exempt from income, property and excise taxes.
 However, the Authority is required to make payments in lieu of taxes (PILOT) for the low-income housing program in accordance with the provisions of a Cooperation Agreement.
 Under the Cooperation Agreement, the Authority must pay the municipality the lesser of 10% of its net shelter rent or the approximate full real property taxes.
-During the fiscal year ended September 30, 2020, 2019 and 2018, the City was entitled to PILOT of \$25,919, \$22,422, and \$23,897, respectively.
+During the fiscal years ended September 30, 2021 and 2020, the City was entitled to PILOT of \$27,138 and \$25,919, respectively.